-Place them in a baking tray.
-Coat all rolled up pastry with melted butter.
-Put the tray in the preheated oven and allow to bake for about 40-45 minutes.
-Once baklava is ready, use a sharp knife and cut each filo roll into half.
-Pour chilled sugar syrup over warm baklava and use some nuts for topping.
+Grease the baking tray and Place rolled pastry in the baking tray.
+Brush all rolled up pastry with melted butter.
+Put the tray in the preheated oven and bake for about 45-50 minutes or until golden brown.
+Once baklava is ready, use a sharp knife and cut each filo roll into half or smaller size.
+Pour chilled sugar syrup over warm baklava.
+Garnish baklava with some nuts.
 Let baklava set in sugar syrup for 5-6 hours.

 These sticky, nutty and flaky sweets with a cup of tea or coffee will make your day.